-The brake mechanisms of the front wheels are disc, with a single-piston floating caliper (when braking, the piston presses the inner pad against the disc, and the caliper, moving in the opposite direction, presses the outer pad).
+The front wheel brakes are disc, with a single-piston floating caliper (when braking, the piston presses the inner pad to the disc, and the caliper, moving in the opposite direction, presses the outer pad).

-The minimum allowable thickness of the front brake pads when worn is 3 mm.
+The minimum permissible thickness of the front brake pads when worn is 3 mm.

-The discs are ventilated, mounted on the hubs and attached to them with wheel bolts.
+The disks are ventilated, mounted on the hubs and secured to them with wheel bolts.

-The minimum allowable disc thickness when worn is 19 mm.
+The minimum permissible disc thickness when worn is 19 mm.

 The bracket is attached with two bolts to the steering knuckle.

-The brake cylinder is made in the caliper housing; on the outside, it is covered with a rubber boot (dust boot) to protect it from dirt.
+The brake cylinder is made in the caliper body; on the outside it is covered with a rubber cover (boot) to protect it from dirt.

 Inside the cylinder there is a groove into which an o-ring (cuff) is inserted.

-When the piston moves out of the cylinder during braking, this ring twists slightly and, after braking, tends to return the piston to its original position.
+When the piston moves out of the cylinder during braking, this ring twists slightly and after braking ends, it tends to return the piston to its original position.

-This maintains a constant minimum clearance between discs and brake pads.
+Due to this, a constant minimum gap between the discs and brake pads is maintained.
 The cylinder has a bleed valve.

-The front brake mechanism is shown in Figure 1
+The design of the front brake mechanism is shown in Figure 1

 Replacing brake pads

-• 8.
-Unscrew the lower bolt of the bracket housing, while holding the guide pin with a wrench.
+Unscrew the lower bolt securing the bracket body, while holding the guide pin with a wrench.

-• 9.
-Rotate the brace body up around the axis of the upper pin.
+Rotate the bracket body upward around the axis of the upper pin.

-Mark the brake pads if the old pads are to be installed again, since it is unacceptable to replace the inner and outer pads with each other, as well as between the left and right wheels.
-This can lead to uneven braking.
+Mark the brake pads if you are installing old pads again, since replacing the inner and outer pads between each other, as well as between the left and right wheels, is unacceptable.
+This may result in uneven braking.

 Remove the brake pads.

-11. Clean the brake parts from dirt and rust, especially the seats of the brake pads.
+Clean brake parts from dirt and rust, especially the brake pad seats.

-Do not use gasoline, diesel fuel or any other mineral solvents to clean the brakes.
+The use of gasoline, diesel fuel or any other mineral solvents for cleaning brakes is unacceptable.

-12. If new brake pads are installed, the piston must be carefully pressed into the cylinder.
+If new brake pads are installed, you must carefully press the piston into the cylinder.
 At the same time, make sure that the piston does not warp.

-• 13.
-Place the brake pads on the caliper base, making sure that the pressure springs are vertically up and parallel to the top edge of the brake pads.
+Install the brake pads onto the base of the caliper, ensuring that the pressure springs are vertically upward and parallel to the top edge of the brake pads.

-Old pads are installed in accordance with the previously made markings.
+Old pads are installed in accordance with previously made markings.

-• 16.
-Press the brake pedal several times to set the piston to its working position.
+Press the brake pedal several times to set the piston to the working position.

 Brake disc